RANS Nusantara F.C.

 RANS Nusantara Football Club (formerly known as Cilegon United and RANS Cilegon) is an Indonesian football club based in Batu, East Java.
-RANS Nusantara's nickname is Magenta Force and The Prestige Phoenix.
-The club currently plays in Liga Nusantara, the third division of Indonesian football.
+RANS Nusantara's nickname is The Magenta Force and The Prestige Phoenix.
+The club will be playing in the Championship, the second tier division of Indonesia football, following a promotion from the 2025–26 Liga Nusantara as the champion.

 History

-The club was established in 2012 as Cilegon United.
-They have won Second Division and First Division in just two years and it's the biggest achievements in club's history.
+The club was established in 2012 as Cilegon United Football Club.
+They won Second Division and First Division in just two years making it a notable occasion in the club's history.

 On 31 March 2021, the club were acquired by RANS Entertainment and Prestige Motorcars.
-They were renamed to RANS Cilegon FC.
+They were renamed to RANS Cilegon Football Club.
 RANS is a company owned by Raffi Ahmad and Nagita Slavina, while Prestige is a supercar dealer from North Jakarta.
 On 28 September 2021, RANS Cilegon made their Liga 2 debut in a 3–1 loss to Dewa United at the Gelora Bung Karno Madya Stadium.
 A week later, they had their second match in a 2–1 win against Persekat Tegal.
 On 1 December 2021, they closed the match in the group stage of the 2021–22 Liga 2 in a 3–0 win against PSKC Cimahi and with this result, they qualified for the second round as runners-up of Group B. On 22 December 2021, they qualified for the semi-finals of the 2021–22 Liga 2 as Group X winners after a 0–0 draw over Sriwijaya.
 Satisfactory results occurred in the semi-final match five days later, when they qualified for the final and won promotion to Liga 1 next season after a 3–0 win over PSIM Yogyakarta. but in the final match on 30 December 2021, they suffered a 2–1 defeat to Persis Solo and eventually became the league's runners-up.

-On 30 May 2022, during the 2022 PSSI Ordinary Congress, the club changed their name to RANS Nusantara FC.
+On 30 May 2022, during the 2022 PSSI Ordinary Congress, the club changed their name to RANS Nusantara Football Club.
 This was part of club chairman Raffi's desire to have his club be supported by fans from all corners of Indonesia.